 India is the largest producer of mangoes in the world.
 Delhi Tourism hosts this celebration of all things mango, usually held at Talkatora Stadium.
 Over 500 types of mangoes are on show as well as a number of events, including a mango-eating competition, a prize-giving for the biggest mango and live demonstrations of mango recipes by local chefs.

-The Festival of Lights is India’s most popular traditional festival.
+Diwali, also known as the Festival of Lights, is India’s most popular traditional festival.
 Houses are decorated with oil lamps and candles, the sound of firecrackers echoes through the streets and the skies light up with explosive firework shows.
 It is customary at this time of year for Delhi’s residents to buy new clothing and household items, so expats should make good use of the festival and kit themselves (and their home) out.

 ►For a list of the must-see attractions in the city check out See and Do in Delhi

 Are you an expat living in Delhi?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Delhi.
 Please contact us if you'd like to contribute.

 With 86 million customer relationships in over 200 countries, Cigna Global has unrivalled experience in dealing with varied and unique medical situations and delivering high standards of service wherever you live in the world.